 AAM releases new batches of U.S. and Canadian magazine data twice a year covering the six-months ending Dec.
 31 and June 30.
-Most of the updated data is in the market by mid-September and mid-March.
 Magazine data is presented on a couple different reports and populated throughout AAM’s powerful Periodical Analyzer tool.
-In this column, I’ll share some tips on when you should use the Snapshot report, publisher’s statements or the Periodical Analyzer.
+In this column, we share some tips on when you should use the Snapshot report, publisher’s statements or the Periodical Analyzer.

 AAM’s Snapshot is a top-line report published before the release of most magazines’ publisher’s statements.
 It gives buyers a preliminary look at high-level data in a convenient Excel format.
 The data for all AAM magazine clients is presented in a single file, making it an easy to conduct industry analysis.

 Snapshot is always accessible in the Media Intelligence Center, but it is most frequently used in the weeks after magazine data is filed but before the publisher’s statement is released.
 All the data in the file is preliminary and subject to audit.
-Data can change between the Snapshot report and publisher’s statements, so I typically only recommend using Snapshot until the publisher’s statement and Periodical Analyzer are updated.
+Data can change between the Snapshot report and publisher’s statements, so it's recommended that you only use Snapshot until the publisher’s statement and Periodical Analyzer are updated.

 Recommend for: Users who want all AAM magazine titles in one file and users who need data before publisher’s statements are released.

 These PDF reports provide a comprehensive look at a magazine’s print and digital distribution as well as issue-by-issue analysis, rate base and program explanations.
 The reports are designed by AAM, making them uniform across all titles and easy to reference.
 The data on the publisher’s statement is subject to audit and the report does feature a section on circulation variance from previous audits.
-The PDF format makes the reports convenient to print but can be cumbersome for large scale analyses.
-For more in depth analysis, I recommend using the Periodical Analyzer.
+The PDF format makes the reports convenient to print but can be cumbersome for large scale analyses, making the Periodical Analyzer a more appropriate tool for in-depth analysis.

 Recommend for: Users who want to review a magazine’s top-line circulation or issue-by-issue data, users who want to print the report, users who are only analyzing a few titles.